Grad15: Overcoming imposter phemonenon

-What is impostor syndrome?
+What is imposter syndrome?

-Who does impostor syndrome affect?
+Who does imposter syndrome affect?

 Why is it so pervasive in academia?